Some software - to be extended.

 This is a simple little utility implementing the curve fitted model for gaseous attenuation based on the model in ITU-R P.676-6 from 2005.
 This should be more accurate than the simple model.

 The specific attenuation is useful in estimating the losses that are experienced in addition to the free space loss due to absorption by atmospheric gasses.
-The equations are good to 350GHz.
+The equations are good to 180GHz.
 If you can't work out water vapour density from humidity, see my tutorial.
 7.5 grammes per cubic metre is typical at sea level and 15 would be humid.
 If you are estimating the loss in a surface duct, 3 grammes per cubic metre is a reasonable figure to use.

-Updated 1/8/06 to fix bug in OSGB-WGS84.
+Updated 3/8/09 to fix bug in Maidenhead extended format.

 Note - This uses an older version of the sites database, it is more flexible and in plain text and the format is quite obvious from the example.